 FoR is an international movement of people who commit themselves to active nonviolence as a way of life and as a means of personal, social, economic and political transformation.
 Based in the Christian tradition, we were founded in 1914, and have permanent representation at the UN.

-The Fellowship of Reconciliation in England is based at Peace House in Oxford.
-Currently, we support community conflict transformation projects overseas, educate about nonviolent conflict resolution, and campaign against the use of armed drones.
+The Fellowship of Reconciliation in England & Scotland is based at Peace House in Oxford. /”>armed drones.
 All this takes place from our home in Oxford: Peace House.